queryluke/masseffect-5e/static/data/rules/04-05-ability-checks.md

 trying to do the same thing and only one can succeed, such as attempting to snatch up a grenade that has fallen on the floor.

-This situation also applies when one of them is trying to prevent the other one from accomplishing a goal - for example, when a brute tries to force open a door that an adventurer is holding closed.
+This situation also applies when one of them is trying to prevent the other one from accomplishing a goal - for example, when a brute tries to force open a door that an operative is holding closed.
 In situations like these, the outcome is determined by a special form of ability check, called a __contest__.

 Both participants in a contest make ability checks appropriate to their efforts.
 They apply all appropriate bonuses and